vyhoang-data/Lettuce-Growth-Days/README.md

 **Question 1:** Can lettuce growth be predicted from environmental factors (temperature, humidity, TDS, pH)?

-*=>Answer:* No. correlational analysis shows very weak relationships between these factors and lettuce growth.
+*=>Answer:* No. Correlational analysis shows very weak relationships between these factors and lettuce growth.

 **Question 2:** How does the insight help inform next season’s planning?